Zapper-fi/protocol/docs/api-intro/portfolio/portfolio-totals.md

 # Portfolio Totals

-Surfaces various aggregations of onchain portfolio data including total net worth, claimables, debts, and more.
+Surfaces various aggregations of onchain portfolio data.
 ---

 ### `totals`

-The `totals` query takes an `address` with optional `networks` and returns fields such as `total`, `totalWithNFT`, `totalByAddress`, `totalByNetwork`, and other aggregations of portfolio data.
+The `totals` object contains takes an `address` with optional `networks` and returns fields such as `total`, `totalWithNFT`, `totalByAddress`, `totalByNetwork`, and other aggregations of portfolio data.

 ### Example Use Case: Net Worth

 You want to show a user the USD value of their entire onchain holdings across tokens, NFTs, and apps.
 You also want to break it down by chain.
 You would pass `address` for the user and return the `portfolio` object, with the fields `totals`, and `totalByNetworkWithNFT`.
-Example of the response below:
+Part of the response is show below:

 ```json